sablier-labs/v1-docs/protocol/technical-reference/streams.md

 sidebar_position: 1
 ---

-Every interaction with the Sablier protocol is in relation to a specific "money stream".
+Every interaction with the Sablier protocol is in relation to a specific "token stream".
 This is how we refer to a real-time payment.

-A money stream has six properties:
+A token stream has six properties:

 1. Sender.
 2. Recipient.